alexandreparra/rust-template-manager/README.md

 ```
 ### Tests
 Environment tests are provided inside the `tests/` folder, it contains a tiny python script
-that's going to test `rtm` commands on a real system.
+that's going to test `rtm` commands on a real system (Only available for Linux).